GeeTee8/GeeTee8-July2025Cohort-Hackathon1/README.md

 ## 🧠 About This Project

-This project is a custom-built **portfolio website** developed using only **HTML5 and CSS3**, with a strong focus on clean structure, accessibility, responsiveness, and modern design.
+This project is a custom-built **portfolio website** developed using only **HTML5 and CSS**, with a strong focus on clean structure, accessibility, responsiveness, and modern design.
 It serves as a digital representation of my journey as a:

 - 💡 Tech Enthusiast
 - ✍️ SEO Content Writer